ericl816/Profanity-Checker/README.md

 `python fit_predict.py train.csv test.csv crawl-300d-2M.vec`

 You will need some time to train a model.
 It takes ~3-4 hours on GTX 1080 Ti.
-In the finish, there will be file predict_results/submit containing the scores for each column.
+In the end, there will be a file called `predict_results/submit` containing the scores for each column.